• Skip to primary navigation

 Shaken red win vinagrette in a glass jar.

-Place all the salad ingredients in a large salad bowl, season and pour over the dressing and mix well to combine.
+Place all the salad ingredients in a large salad bowl, season and pour over the dressing.

 Hands pouring dressing over avocado panzanella in a glass bowl.